 We are designing our product portfolio to suit the requirements of small and medium sized businesses with limited resources.
-We have introduced PowerCenter Express - tailored to the specific needs of small departmental projects and mid-market businesses.
+We have introduced PowerCenter Express – tailored to the specific needs of small departmental projects and mid-market businesses.
 This is an easy-to-use downloadable product that can compete with open source data integration offerings.
-We have also added cloud editions in our midmarket portfolio which will suit the small business requirements.
+We have also added cloud products in the midmarket portfolio.

 We have an aggressive penetration strategy for midmarket in the US, China and India, where we have started expanding our channels for these products.
 All our products in the midmarket portfolio will be available through subscription based pricing and will be made available in India next year through our distribution network.

 CIOL: Where would you like to place India in your growth trajectory globally?

 MB: We see India pioneering a lot of innovations in the core technology development space.
 As India is our largest R&D as well as core product development centre, hence you will see a lot of vertical solutions will be developed in India.
 A lot of customization and improvisation in the vertical solutions segment will be coming from the SIs based in India.

 Vertical wise, we consider this region as one of our key centre of growth for telecom, as a majority of the telecom services providers are based in South East Asia and India.
 Retail is another area, where we will see India building some interesting solutions from scratch.